 - Curriculum specifically designed for highly gifted learners

-- An Individual Learning Plan (ILP) that appropriately challenges each student's abilities allowing her/him to engage in the curriculum at a pace and depth consistent with the student's knowledge, skills and personal motivations
+- An Individual Learning Plan (ILP) that appropriately challenges each student's abilities, allowing her/him to engage in the curriculum at a pace and depth consistent with the student's knowledge, skills and personal motivations

 - A learning environment that recognizes their social emotional needs and fosters leadership, integrity, personal responsibility, and an appreciation of individual differences, along with respect for others

-- The opportunity to identify and develop student's unique talents and skills at an advanced level and be supported by teachers, professors and other experts in their fields of interest
+- The opportunity to identify and develop a student's unique talents and skills at an advanced level and be supported by teachers, professors and other experts in their fields of interest